 Declutter: Clutter complicates life because it makes even simple tasks more onerous.
 If you are surrounded by stuff that is not making you feel good, start to get rid of some of it a little at a time.
 It can be very freeing.
 Try reading about Feng Shui, which is the ancient Chinese art of enhancing your environment in order to create balance and harmony in your life.
 The goal of Feng Shui is to create a living environment that is comfortable, orderly, supportive and nourishing.

-Talk about what is right with you not what is wrong: As we reach our senior years, unless we are extremely lucky, we are likely to suffer from more ailments, whether serious illnesses or minor aches and pains.
+Talk about what is right with you not what is wrong: “Getting old is not for sissies,” Bette Davis famously said.
+As we reach our senior years, unless we are extremely lucky, we are likely to suffer from more ailments, whether serious illnesses or minor aches and pains.
 When someone asks how you are, instead of starting with a litany of what is wrong and going into minute detail about health issues, start with what is going well.
 The gratitude endorphins will start kicking in.

 Let grudges go: If you are harboring resentment towards anyone, why not make this the year you let that go?
 The only person who is really hurt by holding on to negative emotions is you.
 They can be a serious emotional health hazard.
 Even if someone has hurt you, don’t let that hurt continue by nurturing anger and bitterness.
 Embrace forgiveness and you will also embrace peace and hope.
 Let go of any grudges and embark on the path of physical, emotional and spiritual well-being.

-Live in the now: Looking at old photos and savoring memories of the past is often a much cherished part of getting together with family over the holidays.
+Live in the now: Looking at old photos and savoring memories of the past is often a cherished habit over the holidays.
+Many of us postponed this tradition and a few of us were able to do participate in a virtual version over a mobile device.
+Instead of dwelling on missed traditions, remind yourself that this pandemic time is temporary.
 Now that the New Year has started, live as fully as possible in the now.
-The present is a very precious gift.
+Doing so will help you keep your emotional balance.
+Besides, the present is a very precious gift.